-We are a vibrant and supportive Catholic Christian community which is committed to developing in our students a passion for knowledge and excellence.
-We expect high standards of work and behaviour which was recognised in 2014 by the Section 48 Inspection which judged the school ‘OUTSTANDING’ in its provision of Catholicity, and by the Government in 2010 by a Section 5 inspection which judged the school ‘GOOD’ and when we became one of only 20 Lead Behaviour Schools in the country.
-We believe that through relationships based upon the Gospel values of faith, hope and love, mutual respect and positive affirmation of achievements, everyone can achieve their potential.
+We are a vibrant and supportive community which is committed to developing in our students a passion for knowledge and excellence.
+We expect high standards of work and behaviour which was recognised in 2014 by the Section 48 Inspection which judged the school ‘OUTSTANDING’ in its provision of Catholicity, and by the Government in 2016 by a Section 5 inspection which judged the school ‘GOOD’ and when we became one of only 20 Lead Behaviour Schools in the country.
+We believe that through relationships based upon the Gospel values of faith, hope and love, mutual respect and positive affirmation of achievements, everyone can succeed.

-We believe in a ‘can-do’ culture where everyone can enjoy success.
+We believe that a ‘can-do’ mentality, coupled with hard-work and perseverance will result in everyone enjoying success.
 Every person is included and valued regardless of background or ability.
 The temptation to settle for second best must never be a feature of our School.

 We believe that we are made in the image and likeness of God.
 Therefore, every human being is of value, is unique and has an eternal destiny.
 From this, it follows that we will be living the Christian way of life when each member of the school community is treated as an individual, with respect and dignity, regardless of creed, colour, race or gender as members of the body of Christ.